-Controlling your diabetes (blood sugar), cholesterol, blood pressure levels and weight and having your feet screened every year, will help to reduce the risk of developing problems with your feet - see page 4 and 5 of this leaflet.
+Controlling your diabetes, cholesterol and blood pressure levels, and having your feet screened and assessed every year by a podiatrist, will help to reduce the risk of developing more problems with your feet - see page 4 and 5 of this leaflet.
 If you smoke, you are strongly advised to stop.
 Smoking affects your circulation - this can lead to amputation.